tosc/vim/README.md

 # TODO

 ### Important
+* VimHelper
+	Change tex-compiler to custom-auto-compiler and make it work for any file.
+	Another console? - Some way of showing separate output from compiling file.
+	Make vh start a new console instead of trying to make my own, then direct stdout stderr to my one.
+* Add leader that opens tempfile with current files filetype.
+* Delete shougos addon for sessoins and remove anything that has to do with sessions.
+Never use them.
+* Remove addons for tags.
+Never use tags.
+* Remove addons for unite make, use my own external helper.
+* Look into fastfold, remove?

+### Mid
+* VimHelper
+	Check if you can make python focus other vim instance.
+If so, add other vims buffers to ö and make them switchable with ö.
 * Find better way of calling help, make it so that I can use autocompletetion.
 * Fix bug with unite and buffers (seems to happen when you have an empty buffer)